ballerina-platform/ballerina-distribution/examples/nats-basic-request/nats-basic-request.md

 # NATS client - Send request message

-NATS supports the Request-Reply pattern using its core message distribution model, publish, and subscribe.
-A request is sent to a given subject and consumers listening to that subject can send responses to the reply subject of the message consumed.
-A `nats:Client` can be created with the default URL or with custom configurations.
-The `requestMessage` function can be used to send request messages to the NATS server by providing a target subject, an optional reply subject, the message content and an optional duration for timeout.
-The messages sent are received by any active subscriber listening on that subject.
+The NATS client allows sending request messages to a given subject.
+A NATS client is created by passing the URL of the NATS broker.
+The `requestMessage` method can be used to send requests to the NATS server by providing a target subject, an optional reply subject, the message content, and an optional duration for timeout.
 After the request is sent, the application waits on the response with the given timeout.
+Use it when you want to send request messages which expects a reply back.

 ::: code nats-basic-request.bal :::